Introduction

 -

-run_id: A unique name for your simulation. -
+run_id: A unique name for the simulation. -

 population_data: Paths to CSV files for population demographics, initial state, and vaccination schedules. -